top of page

 sourcing suppliers

-GND engages third party trade suppliers to provide components including print, photography, high-level editing, website construction, other production methods etc. Suppliers are utilised according to their suitability, reliability, cost and availability.
-Trade suppliers generally provide the advantage of a 'wholesale' price, and because of this deal only with GND and not directly with clients, so quoted costs and final invoicing come via GND and includes a small print-management component.
-GND then pays the supplier on the client's behalf.
+On occasion, GND engages third party trade suppliers to provide components including print, photography, high-level editing, website construction, other production methods etc. Suppliers are utilised according to their suitability, reliability, cost and availability.

 illustration